NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf@disable-dnssec-lame-check@@: *<yes or no>*
-    If true, disables the DNSSEC lameness check in the iterator.
+    If yes, disables the DNSSEC lameness check in the iterator.
-    This check sees if RRSIGs are present in the answer, when dnssec is expected, and retries another authority if RRSIGs are unexpectedly missing.
+    This check sees if RRSIGs are present in the answer, when DNSSEC is expected, and retries another authority if RRSIGs are unexpectedly missing.
     The validator will insist in RRSIGs for DNSSEC signed domains regardless of this setting, if a trust anchor is loaded.